codequest-eu/terraform-modules/ses/domain/README.md

 * `spf` (`bool`, default: `true`)

-    Whether to add an SPF record
+    Whether to add a TXT record with SPF.
+If you need additional TXT records, create your own aws_route53_record and add the `spf_record` output to it

 * `spf_include` (`list(string)`, required)